 Small Decorations Look Like Toys

-Be wary of small decorations that can be swallowed completely and especially any edible ornament such as popcorn strings or dough ornaments.
-Choose durable ornaments over a glass ornament that can be broken and leave shards.
+Be wary of small decorations that can be swallowed completely and especially any edible ornament such as popcorn strings or yeast dough ornaments.
+Choose durable plastic, wood, or metal ornaments over glass ornaments that can be broken and leave shards.
 Artificial spray-on snow is very toxic for pets and shouldn't be used anywhere that they can reach it.

 Skip the Tinsel